eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 to learn more about how Wallet Units may use a PID Provider's or Attestation Provider's registration certificate.

-##### 6.3.2.4 PID Provider or Attestation Provider trust anchors are included in a Trusted List
+##### 6.3.2.4 PID Provider or Attestation Provider trust anchors are conditionally included in a Trusted List or LoTE

-For a PID Provider, a QEAA Provider, or a PuB-EAA Provider, successful registration and notification also means that the Provider is notified to the European Commission and that its trust anchors are included in a Trusted List.
+For a PID Provider, successful registration and notification also means that the PID Provider is notified to the European Commission and that its trust anchors are included in a LoTE.
+Similarly, the trust anchors of a QEAA Provider are included in a Trusted List once it gets the qualified status.
-Relying Parties can use these trust anchors to verify the authenticity of PIDs, QEAAs, and PuB-EAAs they obtain from Wallet Units.
+Relying Parties can use these trust anchors to verify the authenticity of PIDs and QEAAs they obtain from Wallet Units.

+Although PuB-EAA Providers are notified to the Commission, no trust anchors will be included in the corresponding Trusted List.
+This is because Relying Parties do no need such trust anchors for the verification of a PuB-EAA.
+Instead, a Relying Party will need the trust anchor of the QTSP that signed the qualified certificate of the PuB-EAA Provider.
+See [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation) for more details.

-Non-qualified EAA Providers are not included in a Trusted List by a Member State.
+Non-qualified EAA Providers are not notified and their trust anchors are not included in a Trusted List or LoTE by a Member State.
 However, if a Relying Party requests a non-qualified EAA from a Wallet Instance, it must know how to obtain the domain-specific trust anchor it needs to verify the signature over that EAA.
 To help with this, [Topic 12](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a239-topic-12---attestation-rulebooks) recommends that the applicable Rulebook specifies the mechanisms enabling this.
-This mechanism may be similar to the one for PIDs, QEAAs, or PuB-EAAs, namely that the relevant non-qualified EAA Providers and their trust anchors are included in a trusted list.
-However, other methods may be used as well, and even if such a trusted list exists, it does not have to comply with the requirements in [Topic 31](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).
+This mechanism may be a LoTE.
+However, other methods may be used as well, and even if such a LoTE exists, it does not have to comply with the requirements in [Topic 31](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

-High-level requirements on the PID Provider or Attestation Provider notification process, as well as on the information registered and published in the PID Provider Trusted List or Attestation Provider Trusted List, can be found in [Topic 31](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).
+High-level requirements on the PID Provider or Attestation Provider notification process, as well as on the information registered and published in the respective Trusted List or LoTE, can be found in [Topic 31](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

 #### 6.3.3 Suspension or cancellation of the registration of a PID Provider or Attestation Provider